Top 10 Homemade Pumpkin Dog Treat Recipes

 Can Dogs Eat Pumpkin Pie

-Pumpkin is so healthy and so delicious you might be tempted to give your dog a taste of your holiday dessert.
+Pumpkin is so healthy and delicious you might be tempted to taste your dog your holiday dessert.
 If they can have pumpkin, then what about pumpkin pie?
 Can dogs eat pumpkin pie?

 Sadly, the answer is no. Pumpkin by itself is great for dogs, but pumpkin pie contains many other ingredients that are not so good for your dog and one that is very toxic.

 Let’s start with the most dangerous ingredient for dogs in your pumpkin pie - Nutmeg.
 Nutmeg is toxic for both dogs and cats.
-In high enough quantities, nutmeg can cause seizures, high blood pressure and disorientation.
+Nutmeg can cause seizures, high blood pressure, and disorientation in high enough quantities.

 You might be thinking, “well, I could just leave the nutmeg out of the recipe!”

 Even though nutmeg is the only highly toxic ingredient, pumpkin pie is loaded with sugar that can quickly lead to some digestive issues.
-Dogs that eat too much sugar are going to have some loose stool, gas, and an upset tummy.
+Dogs that eat too much sugar will have loose stool, gas, and an upset tummy.

 DIY Pumpkin Pie For Dogs